cypress-io/cypress-documentation/source/api/commands/route2.md

     // dynamically alter body
     res.body = res.body.replace('window.top', 'window.self')
     // now, the response will continue to the browser
-    // since res.send() will be implicitly called once the
+    // since res.send() will be be implicitly called once the function is finished })
-    // function is resolved
-  })
 })
 ```